-At first Christine noticed the effects on her physical body:- calmer mind, less tension, more balanced and happier, and satisfaction to keep a long-term commitment without getting bored.
-Then later, reading the Qi Magazine and the books published by her Sigong (grand teacher), Master Michael Tse, she discovered the Chinese culture, values and traditions.
+At first Christine noticed the effects on her physical body.
+Calmer mind, less tension, more balanced and happier, and satisfaction to keep a long-term commitment without getting bored.
+Then later, reading the Qi Magazine and the books published by her Sigong (grand teacher), Grandmaster Michael Tse, she discovered the Chinese culture, values and traditions.
 It was like travelling to a far away country whilst staying at home.

-Then one day Sifu Martin said that he was moving away from the area and asked Christine if she would like to carry on the Qigong class.
-After a period of transition, Christine was invited to attend an instructor’s course, where she met with more of the Centre’s “family”.
+Then one day Sifu Martin said that he was moving away from the area.
+He then asked Christine if she would like to carry on the Qigong class.
+After a period of transition, Christine was invited to attend an instructor’s course.
+At the course she met with more of the Centre’s “family”.
 Teaching added another dimension to the learning, with students encouraging the process through their questions.

-Later Christine started her self defence and martial art journey under the guidance of her second Sifu, Martin Gale, who is a senior student of Master Tse.
-She learnt both Chen Taijiquan and Wing Chun.
-There are many martial art classes available in the UK and she always thought that these were only for the thought guys and required rather more strength than she naturally has.
-She was proved wrong in her assumptions, as the self defence that the Centre teaches relies on skill not power, so she found that she could actually use the techniques effectively even thought she is a small person.
-Practicing both Taijiquan and Wing Chun forms has developed the strength in her legs and the coordination and reactions in her brain, which can then be used in the friendly partner’s game of “pushing hand” (Taijiquan’s Tui Shou) and “sticking hand” (Wing Chun’s Chi Sau).
+.
+There are many martial art classes available in the UK.
+She always thought that these were only for the though guys and required rather more strength than she naturally has.
+She was proved wrong in her assumptions, as the self defence that the Centre teaches relies on skill not power.
+So she found that she could actually use the techniques effectively even thought she is a small person.
+Practicing Taijiquan and Wing Chun forms develops the strength in the legs and the coordination and reactions in the brain.
+This can then be used in friendly partner’s games.
+These are “pushing hand” (Taijiquan’s Tui Shou) and “sticking hand” (Wing Chun’s Chi Sau).
 One unexpected bonus has been the application of the Taijiquan and Wing Chun principles to non-physical situations.
 For example, when someone has “a go at you” or “gets on your nerves”, then the situation can be handled much more calmly, helping to find a good outcome and reducing stress levels significantly.

-Over the years Christine has had the privilege of meeting her Taijiquan Tai Sigong (great grand teacher), Grand Master Chen Xiao Wang and her Wing Chun Tai Sigong, Grand Master Ip Chun, experiencing first hand their teachings and skills.
-She has also travelled to China with the Centre, the birth place of all these skills, experiencing the culture and philosophy from which they originate.
+Over the years Sifu Christine Barbier has had the privilege of meeting two of her Tai Sigong (great grand teacher) still alive.
+Grandmaster Chen Xiao Wang for Taijiquan and Grandmaster Ip Chun for Wing Chun.
+She has experienced first hand their teachings and skills.
+She has also travelled to China with the Tse Qigong Centre, the birth place of all these skills.
+The experience of the culture and philosophy from which the skills originate has been invaluable.
 She has made many friends with other like minded people in the Centre, some of them living on the other side of the world.

-Christine hopes that she can help others discover, enjoy and benefit from these authentic skills
+Sifu Christine Barbier hopes that she can help others discover, enjoy and benefit from these authentic skills.